 10 Things You Need to Know About Anxiety Medications Before You Take Them

 Although it would seem that a medication will work the same for everyone that takes it, that is not the case.
 Because each person metabolizes medication differently or because medication can react with certain foods and drinks, two different people can take the same medication with different results.
-For some, anxiety medications work well, for others the anxiety symptoms are reduced but still there, others still may find that anxiety medications actually make them more anxious.
+For some, anxiety medications work well.
+For others the anxiety symptoms are reduced but still there.
+And there are some people for which anxiety medications actually make them more anxious.
 Sometimes, it is a matter of trial and error to find the right medication and the right dosage for you.

 Anxiety medications are not meant to be used indefinitely.
 They are meant to be short-term solutions.
 Behavioral strategies, such as cognitive behavioral therapy, have been found to work better for long-term help from anxiety.
 This type of therapy, however, may take months or longer to provide relief from anxiety symptoms.
 Sometimes doctors will recommend anxiety medications to help you get the most from your therapy.
 As you are able to reduce symptoms based on your therapy, you can talk with your doctor about lowering your medication dose or weaning yourself off the medication.

 There is not just one medication for anxiety.
-Commonly prescribed benzodiazepines include Xanax, Valium, Ativan and Klonopin.
-Each of these work differently and one may work for you better than another one.
-All of these work by reducing brain activity and therefore make you feel calmer.
+Commonly prescribed benzodiazepines include Xanax (alprazolam), Valium (diazepam), Ativan (lorazepam), and Klonopin (clonazepam).
+Each of these work differently.
+One may work for you better than another one.
+All of these work by regulating brain overstimulation and therefore make you feel calmer.

 This type of medication metabolizes slowly.
 If you are taking benzodiazepines on a daily basis, the amount of medication in your system can build up.
 This can cause you to be overmedicated.
 If this happens, you may feel as if you are drunk and others may believe you are drunk.

-In a few people anxiety medications have the opposite effect
+6. Anxiety medications can have the opposite effect

 Benzodiazepines, when used alone, are considered safe for short-term use.
 However, when these medications are combined with alcohol, prescription painkillers, antihistamines or sleeping pills, they can be dangerous.
 If you must take one of these medications, speak with your doctor before combining your anxiety medications with another medication, even over-the-counter medication.